technicahmett/My_Java_Projects/README.md

 I am a newbie.
 Therefore they may basic codes and basic projects.
 I want to improve my self in java.

-It is project called Hangman.
+First project called Hangman.
 There are not anybody don't know hangman.
 The Hangman is a game for kids and adults.
 It is basic but also fun.

 There are three version files in this package.